 GPS unit vs. Apple Airtag: What's the Best Way to Track Valuables?

-Thanks to the latest digital technology, you can keep track of personal belongings and receive notifications on your computer or mobile device when an item goes missing.
-Two of the most popular ways to track your possessions are GPS units and Apple Airtags.
-However, these technologies work in different ways.
-In this guide, learn the differences between a GPS unit vs. Apple Airtag and how LandAirSea (LAS) tracking devices can help you identify missing items and improve theft recovery.
+It's a difficult question to answer because Airtags and standalone GPS units work in different ways.
+In this guide, learn the differences between a GPS unit vs. Apple Airtag and how LandAirSea (LAS) tracking devices can identify missing items and improve theft recovery.

 GPS Unit vs. Apple Airtag: What Is a GPS Unit?